 9. Great Smoky Mountains National Park

-The park is divided between the haunting Blue Ridge Mountains, which are a subdivision of the broader Appalachian Mountain chain, and the Great Smoky Mountains, part of the larger Southern Appalachians.
+The park is divided between the haunting Blue Ridge Mountains, a subdivision of the broader Appalachian Mountain chain, and the Great Smoky Mountains, part of the larger Southern Appalachians.

 The park has some of the highest points in eastern North America, including Clingmans Dome, Mount Guyot, and Mount Le Conte.
 The border between Tennessee and North Carolina runs northeast to southwest across the middle of the park.

 The national park is notable for its mountains, waterfalls, biodiversity, and spruce-fir forests.
-The park also houses several historical buildings that were part of early European-American settlers’ settlements in the area.
+The park also houses several historical buildings from early European-American settlers’ settlements.